 Other components of Insulin Resistance Syndrome include abdominal obesity, low HDL cholesterol, high triglycerides, high blood pressure, high insulin level and high glucose level.

 Researchers at the University of Chicago recruited 122 women with PCO syndrome.
-These women were given an oral glucose tolerance test.
-The test was abnormal in 45% of these women; 35% had impaired glucose tolerance and 10% had diabetes.
+Researchers administered oral glucose tolerance test in these patients.
+Results: The test was abnormal in 45% of these women; 35% had impaired glucose tolerance ( PreDiabetes) and 10% had diabetes.

 What is Insulin Resistance and How Does It Cause PCOS?